LoftyTowers/BinaryFlagsApi/README.md

 # Binary Flags API

 ## Overview
 The Binary Flags API is a .NET 9 application designed to manage and evaluate rules using binary flags.
-This API provides endpoints to create, retrieve, and delete rules, as well as evaluate them against specified conditions.
+This API provides endpoints to process payments and evaluate fraud rules using a binary flag system.

 ## Project Structure
 ```